Cairnarvon/uptime/doc/index.rst

 +------------------+--------+--------------------------+---------------------+
 | Windows XP SP 3  | ✓      | :func:`_uptime_windows`  |                     |
 +------------------+--------+--------------------------+---------------------+

-.. [*] Our current method relies on :mod:`ctypes`, and RISC OS doesn't seem to have a version of Python available that has a working one.

 .. [*] Not even the :command:`uptime` that ships with Syllable Desktop is able to determine the system uptime on that platform.